HuwCampbell/HuwCampbell.github.io/resume.markdown

 Simple Machines is a high end technology consulting firm, my role is to assist in bringing forth scalable and robust machine learning and data science for our clients.

+With Simple Machines I have worked across a wide variety of projects and disciplines, including:

+- building and putting into production streaming data streaming data solutions robustly handling billions of messages per day.
+- full stack web development for large internal data services, using ScalaJs with React, with a Scala Spark backend.
+- Kafka streaming and Snowflake database solutions for a banking client
+- Education and Training

 **Machine Learning Researcher / Data Scientist**, Ambiata ( March 2014 – August 2018 )